-There are a great many Objections to be brought: against the Persons whom I have appeared in Vindication of, and Arguments tending to weaken the Credit of their performing those Cures which they industriously advertise the World of; many I have heard talk in this manner; that as they take all Opportunities to enlarge their Reputation, so every: Person who comes out of their Hands with his Life. is always marked Recovered, for that they run aways with the Credit of Curing all who do not dye: And it is well known to those who are but little acquainted with Physick, what some particular Medicines will do in some Distempers, towards obtaining some Remission, which are so far from being able to make a lasting Cure, that the Distemper returns with Aggravation, when the Efficacy of the Medicine is over: Thus in some Cholicks, Rheumatisms, and Diforders attended with sharp Pains, Opiates scarce can fail of Procuring some Truce; and if they be continued, may so far disguise it to the Patient, as to flatter him with a Cure, but he will soon be convinced of his Error by his returning Torments. such Intermissions as these your Empiricks take the Advantage of, get leave, for a publick Good, to have such an extraordinary Cure certified under Hand, and then fill the Coffee-Houses with them in Print.
-If the abused Patient is like to complain to his Dis-Reputation, it is not difficult to lay the Return upon a Cold, or some Irregularity; or if he be poor, to leave him under such Demands as may deter him from Talking to the Doctor's Prejudice.

-These, and what other Difficulties occur, shall be fully considered hereafter: And in the mean Time, to convince the Reader thoroughly of my Impartiality in this Affair, I promise to employ all Opportunities of Enquiring into the Justice and Truth of all Pretensions to Empiricism, and detect the Defrauder wheresoever he appears; and to this Purpole, pole, not an Advertisement shall come out either of the Abode and Pretensions of these Persons, of Medicines to be fold, or of Cures done, but the Rife, Education, and Abilities of the Pretender shall be at large enquired into, and made publick; fuch Medicines shall be nicely examined, and their Compositions and Vertues truly laid open; and all Certificates of Cures made publick shall be brought to the Test: By which Means, it is to be hoped, that in some Time may be exposed and rooted out that impudent Tribe of Man-Slayers, who, to the Difgrace of their Country, are permitted to come into Competition with the truly Educated Physicians; and that those who are regularly bred to either of the Branches of Physick, may enjoy such Advantages in their Professions, which the Laws of our Country. have hitherto been defective in Securing to them. the same of the sa the state of the s est till to the second of the
+There are a great many Objections to be brought: against the Persons whom I have appeared in Vindication of, and Arguments tending to weaken the Credit of their performing those Cures which they. industriously advertise the World of; many I have. heard talk in this manner; that as they take all Opportunities to enlarge their Reputation, fo every: Person who comes out of their Hands with his Life, is always marked Recovered, fo that they run aways with the Credit of Curing all who do not dye: And it is well known to those who are but little acquainted with Phyfick, what some particular Medicines will do in some Distempers, towards obtaining some Remission, which are so far from being able to make a lasting Cure, that the Distemper returns with Aggravation, when the Efficacy of the Medicine is over : Thus in fome Cholicks, Rheumatisms, and Diforders attended with sharp Pains, Opiates scarce can fail of Procuring some Truce; and if they be continued, may so far disguise it to the Patient, as to flatter him with a Cure, but he will foon be convinced of his Error by his returning Torments.
+And fuch Intermissions as these your Empiricks take the Advantage of, get leave, for a publick Good, to have such an extraordinary Cure certified under Hand, and then fill the Coffee-Houfes with them in Print.
+If the abused Patient is like to complain to his Dif-Reputation, it is not difficult to lay the Return upon a Cold, or some Irregularity; or if he be poor, to leave him under fuch Demands as may deter him from Talking to the Doctor's Prejudice.---- pole, not an Advertisement shall come out either of the Abode and Pretensions of these Persons, of Medicines to be fold, or of Cures done, but the Rife, Education, and Abilities of the Pretender shall be at large enquired into, and made publick; fuch Medicines shall be nicely examined, and their Compofitions and Vertues truly laid open; and all Certificates of Cures made publick shall be brought to the Teft: By which Means, it is to be hoped, that in some Time may be exposed and rooted out that impudent Tribe of Man-Slayers, who, to the Difgrace of their Country, are permitted to come into Competition with the truly Educated Phylicians; and that those who are regularly bred to either of the Branches of Physick, may enjoy such Advantages in their Professions, which the Laws of our Country. have hitherto been defective in Securing to them. month is a matter of the state of the est caster - r & est the area in the set of the set of the and the second second by the second s